 Net 30 accounts must be paid in full within 30 days.
 60 accounts need to be paid in full within 60 days.
 In contrast to with revolving accounts, you have a set time when you have to pay back what you borrowed or the credit you made use of.

 To kick off your business credit profile the proper way, you should get approval for vendor accounts that report to the business credit reporting agencies.
 Once that’s done, you can then make use of the credit, pay back what you used, and the account is reported to Dun & Bradstreet, Experian, or Equifax.

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with a minimum of effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Are there 8 – 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto fleet credit.
 These are companies like BP and Conoco.
-Use this credit to buy, repair, and maintain vehicles.
+Use this credit to buy fuel, and to repair and maintain vehicles.
 Make sure to apply using the small business’s EIN.

 Have you been responsibly handling the credit you’ve gotten up to this point?
 Then move to cash credit.
 These are companies like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are commonly MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are feasible.
+If you have more trade accounts reporting, then these are feasible.

 Know what is happening with your credit.
 Make certain it is being reported and fix any inaccuracies ASAP.
-Get in the practice of taking a look at credit reports and digging into the specifics, and not just the scores.
+Get in the practice of taking a look at credit report.
+Dig into the specifics, not just the scores.